 Without access to family planning and women’s health care providers, many low-income Missourians will have nowhere to go for care.

 With nowhere else to go for family planning and women’s health care, Missourians’ negative health outcomes like maternal and infant mortality, STIs, and unintended pregnancies could rise.

 Rural areas and low-income areas of Missouri are already facing a shortage of health care providers — this can only make things worse.

 Planned Parenthood in Missouri provides high-quality, affordable health care and education to 50,000 women, men, and young people each year.

 In Missouri, Planned Parenthood provides more than 7,000 Medicaid patients annually with preventive care like birth control, cancer screenings, annual exams, and STI testing and treatment.

 Missouri is facing a drastic budget shortfall this year.
-Gov. Eric Greitens has already proposed deep cuts to education and health care.
-Throwing away millions in federal funds is irresponsible.
+Gov. Eric Greitens and lawmakers are grappling with cuts to education and health care.
+Leaving millions of dollars in federal funds on the table is irresponsible.

 Planned Parenthood in Missouri is a qualified Medicaid provider and is currently serving patients with Medicaid.
 Planned Parenthood’s promise: “These doors stay open.”